Updated: Jun 23

 Bring a large pot of heavily salted water to a boil.
 Add the pasta and cook according to package instructions until al dente.
 Reserve 1/2 cup of the pasta water, then drain the pasta in a colander and set aside.

+Off the heat, stir in the pinenuts, basil and arugula to wilt slightly.
 Serve the pasta in wide bowls garnished with more basil and Parmesan.
 PS- makes a great room temperature or cold pasta salad too!